Yanping-Cong/LFSM-0.1/README.md

     R0_R1_equal bool: in this paper we fixed R0 equals to R1 in emissivity. \\
     using_raw_diffue bool: the input data for fitting parameter of emissivity, if True the data will be smoothed by hp.smooth() method. \\
     only_fit_Anu: fixed False. \\
-There are have an example in LFSM/test_ground, one can simpyly go to the dir and run test.py
+There are an example in LFSM/test_ground, one can simpyly go to the dir and run test.py